Last Updated on June 1, 2022 by Rakesh Gupta

 Can I use The Welkin Suite as a team?
 Sure!

-TWS has integrated Git support and Local History panel – a Git-like version control system that helps track changes in the files, compares file versions and restores to the version the user wants in a single click.
+TWS has integrated Git support and a Local History panel – a Git-like version control system that helps track changes in the files, compares file versions and restores to the version the user wants in a single click.
 Even more, you can share your project structure with your colleagues and work simultaneously.

 And finally, is The Welkin Suite a supported tool?